devpython88/nova.h/docs/DOC.md

 `void end()`: End the camera mode, You can draw your GUI after calling this since after ending the camera mode, The items will no longer be affected by the camera
 `NovaVec2 getViewportRelativePosition(float x, float y)`: Make `x` and `y` relative to the camera view.
-`void refresh()`: Update the internal raylib camera's properties to be the properties of the actual `NovaCamera`
+`void refresh()`: Update the internal raylib camera's properties to be the properties of the actual `NovaCamera` `void setShakePower(float)`: Set the power of the shake, 10.0f by default

 ## NovaDataDevice (novamisc.h)